James J. Archer: Civil War service

-During the 1863 Gettysburg Campaign, Archer's health continued to deteriorate as a result of long marches in the summer heat and humidity.
+During the 1863 Gettysburg campaign, Archer's health continued to deteriorate as a result of long marches in the summer heat and humidity.
 His brigade was now part of the division of Maj.
 Gen. Henry Heth.
 Arriving at Gettysburg on July 1, Archer's troops were engaged with Federal cavalry under John Buford for over two hours, before being counterattacked by rapidly arriving Union infantry, including the famed Iron Brigade.
 Archer's men were likely those who killed Union commander Maj.
 Gen. John F. Reynolds (the exact cause of Reynolds' death is controversial), but were quickly pushed back across Willoughby Run, where the exhausted Archer took cover in a thicket.
 A Union soldier, Private Patrick Maloney of the 2nd Wisconsin, seized Archer and escorted him behind enemy lines, where he briefly met an old colleague, Union Maj.
 Gen. Abner Doubleday.
 Archer became the first general officer to be taken captive from the Army of Northern Virginia since General Lee assumed command.
 Birkett D. Fry assumed command of Archer's Brigade and led it during Pickett's Charge, while Archer and his younger brother and aide-de-camp Robert Harris Archer (1820–1878) were sent to Fort Delaware for prisoner processing.

 Archer, along with many other officers captured at Gettysburg, was eventually sent to the Johnson's Island prisoner of war camp on the coast of Lake Erie, where his health rapidly declined due to exposure to the inclement Ohio weather.
 He wrote a letter to the Confederate War Department in which he advocated a plot to overthrow the guards, but the conspirators would require assistance from the government to get the men back home.

 After a stay of nearly a year, he was sent, along with 600 officers from various prisons, to Fort Delaware, in accordance with a scheme to reship them to Morris Island in South Carolina, a place under constant fire from Confederate cannon.
 Archer and the others would be hostages to prevent further shelling.
 Ultimately, Archer was not one of the Immortal Six Hundred who were the subjects of this event.

 Archer was finally exchanged late in the summer of 1864, and rejoined the army.
 On August 9, he was ordered to report to the Army of Tennessee under Hood in Atlanta, but this order was revoked ten days later, possibly due to his bad health.
 Instead, he resumed command of his old brigade, and briefly served in the Siege of Petersburg, until his health finally collapsed after the Battle of Peebles' Farm.

 Personal and family life

+Archer's brother was Henry W. Archer.
 Archer's nephew was James J. Archer, a Maryland state senator.

 Archer died in Richmond, Virginia, on October 24, 1864, and was buried in Hollywood Cemetery.